-Shop for hair removal gloves and you'll find all sorts of gentle products that are primarily designed to groom shorter-haired cats and dogs.
-They provide a wonderful hair-removing massage when dry, and a nice scrub during a bath.
+Shop for hair removal gloves, and you'll find all sorts of gentle products that are primarily designed to groom shorter-haired cats and dogs.
+They provide a wonderful hair-removing massage when dry, and a gentle scrub during a bath.

 Most types work nicely to remove hair from upholstery, too and are soft enough to use on cotton fabrics.
 Sure, hair may not all stick to the tools, but most of it is at least pushed into one area, where it's easy to pick up with damp paper towels or another product.